samplchallenges/SAMPL-containers/tutorials/README.md

   * Please note that free Docker Hub accounts only receive 1 private repository.
   * If you have sensitive information inside your containers, please ensure you are using a private repository.
 * Eventually, upon building enough Docker images, you may begin to run out of memory.
 Please remember to regularly delete any Docker images you no longer need.
 (See [Brief Docker Usage Tips](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md#brief-docker-background): last bullet point)
-* If you get an error similar to `Error response from daemon: Bad response from Docker engine` when using a docker command, make sure your Docker daemon is running by starting Docker Desktop.
+* If you get an error similar to `Error response from daemon: Bad response from Docker engine` when using a Docker command, make sure your Docker daemon is running by starting Docker Desktop.